 Non-executive Deputy Chairman, HKR International

-The sister of Victor, Johnson and the late Payson, Madeline was appointed the Non-executive Deputy Chairman of HKR International last month.
-She also serves as the deputy chairmn of Mingly Corporation and holdes directorship roles in a number of private companies.
-Chairwomanship of the Sang Ma Trust Fund – for which she is a trustee – also falls under her purview.
+The sister of Victor, Johnson and the late Payson, Madeline was appointed Non-Executive Deputy Chairman of HKR International in November 2020.
+She concurrently serves as the Executive Chairman of Mingly Corporation, and Chairwomanship of the Sang Ma Trust Fund – for which she is a trustee – also falls within her purview.

 Founder and Managing Director, Per Artem Lumen Limited

 The granddaughter of Ma Kam-ming and former chair of the family-owned Tai Sang Bank, Joanne Chan studied art history and fine arts and runs a boutique cultural practice, Per Artem Lumen.
 A supporter of the arts and youth causes, Chan serves on the boards of Hong Kong Dance Company and other cultural organisations.
-She has also recently a children’s book titled Happy Gabby.
+She has also recently created a series of children’s books titled Happy Gabby.

 Ronnie Chan Chi-chung

 Property developer Ronnie Chan mixes his vision for business with a passion for public service and philanthropy.
 He serves as Chairman Emeritus of Asia Society and Chairman of its Hong Kong Center, and has supported students at Harvard University and in China through generous donations.
 Mr. Chan sits on the governing or advisory bodies of several think-tanks and universities, including The Hong Kong University of Science and Technology, and Peterson Institute for International Economics.
 Hang Lung’s portfolio spans residential, commercial and retail complexes in Hong Kong and shopping malls in China.